Machione/airgradient-prometheus/README.md

 Inspired by [Jeff Geerling's air quality monitoring setup](https://www.jeffgeerling.com/blog/2021/airgradient-diy-air-quality-monitor-co2-pm25), and being a sucker for DIY and soldering, I decided to invest in a couple of AirGradient's [DIY air sensors](https://www.airgradient.com/diy/).
 However, much like Jeff, I'd prefer not to send my data to AirGradient indefinitely, and would like to store that data locally using Prometheus and visualising it using Grafana.

 This repository describes that process.
 It borrows heavily from [Jeff's own repository](https://github.com/geerlingguy/airgradient-prometheus), of which this is a fork.
 However, when trying to follow his approach directly, the code refused to compile.
 I suspect because the AirGradient Arduino Library that Jeff uses is now outdated.
 Jeff used 2.4.15 but 3.1.3 is the latest at time of writing, and it seems that the [move from v2 to v3](https://forum.airgradient.com/t/new-airgradient-arduino-library-version-3/1639) has, as expected, removed some backwards compatibility.
 Therefore, this repository also borrows heavily from the [official AirGradient BASIC example Arduino code](https://github.com/airgradienthq/arduino/tree/master/examples/BASIC).
+Essentially is is the official AirGradient code with all the phoning-home removed, and with a server instantiated and able to serve metrics to Prometheus when requested.

 In addition to bringing Jeff's code up-to-date, this project aims to add a few enhanced features.

 - Turn off the display during night time hours to extend its life.
 Air quality measurement and the Prometheus server remain active even when the screen is off.
 - Add a LED which blinks when PM2.5 or CO2 levels go above a configurable threshold.
 This is to act as a visual warning/reminder when I'm in the workshop to put on/continue wearing a dust mask.
+- Add an offset adjustment to the temperature sensor.
+Due to the proximity of the temperature and humidity module to other components, it can be affected by surrounding heat, usually causing it to read a degree or two higher than the true air temperature.
+This offset allows for this correction to be made depending on your own setup.
 - Improved documentation.

 ## Hardware